skleanthous/C4-PlantumlSkin/README.md

 5. #### Represent C4 components --> with PlantUml rectangles

     C4 components can currently only be represented by plantuml rectangles.
-The are only really usesful in `Component` C4 diagrams, but obviously really important.
-The stereotypes used
+The are only really useful in `Component` C4 diagrams, but obviously really important.
+The stereotypes used are:

     - `<<Internal Component>>`
     - `<<Component>>` (an alias to `<<Internal Component>>`)